 - Some have disparaged Christianity by calling it wish fulfillment.
 I don’t know what is wrong with having your wants and needs met.

 - We want God to exist.
 We want God to be good.
 We want to be with God.
 We want to be perfectly happy.
 We want to be in a perfectly beautiful place.
-We want to be perfectly beautiful ourselves.
+We want to be perfectly beautiful ourselves, inside and out.
 We want to have indestructible bodies, incapable of pain.
 We want there to be no more death or tears.
-We want to be reunited with all the people we love and to be with all who are loveable.
+We want to be reunited with all the people we love and to be with all who are lovable.

 - The psalm speaks of the glorious splendor of God’s kingdom and St. John gives us a glimpse of it in the new creation crowned by the New Jerusalem in which God himself will dwell with his people.